-- When opening the door from the outside, make sure you are not obstructing the path of the entrance step.
+When opening the door from the outside, make sure you are not obstructing the path of the entrance step.
 Step deployment takes approximately two seconds.
-Keep hands and fingers clear while extending or retracting. - □ Look before you exit.
-It is possible to deliberately lock the steps in the retracted or closed position with the rocker switch.
-Make sure the steps are fully deployed before exiting the motorhome.
+Keep hands and fingers clear while extending or retracting.
+Look before you exit.
+Make sure the steps are fully deployed before exiting the motor home.
 Stepping on a partially extended step can cause damage to the step frame.
+Turning the ignition switch to the "ON" position while the vehicle is parked will cause the step to retract.
+Visually confirm the step is fully extended prior to exiting the vehicle.